MeshA*: Efficient Path Planning With Motion Primitives: Theoretical Results

-Since this trajectory ends at the angle $\phi$, at which $prim$ begins, and since, as previously discussed, we can consider the primitive obtained by copying $prim$ at $(i_{N-U_{prim}+1}, j_{N-U_{prim}+1})$, then we can append it to the end of this trajectory to obtain a trajectory that transitions from the discrete state $s$ to $s'$ (with a cost that increases by exactly $c_{prim}$).
-It corresponds to the original path in the mesh graph and obviously satisfies all the requirements of the theorem.
-This concludes the proof. \end{proof}
+\begin{proof}[Proof Sketch] The proof is constructive, formalizing the reconstruction algorithm~\ref{algorithm_reconstruction}.
+The core idea is that any mesh path between initial cells is uniquely decomposed into segments, each connecting two consecutive initial cells in the path.
+We establish that each segment corresponds to a single, unique motion primitive.
+Concatenating these primitives reconstructs the full trajectory, and the cost is preserved as it is only incurred at the end of each segment. \end{proof}

-\begin{theorem}[Main Theorem] The search for a path in the state lattice graph is equivalent to the search for a path in the mesh graph in the following sense: to find a trajectory between the discrete states $s = (i, j, \theta)$ and $s' = (i', j', \theta')$ with a cost $c$, it is sufficient to perform two steps: \begin{enumerate} \item Find a path with cost $c$ in the mesh graph between the initial extended cells $u = (i, j, \Psi_{\theta})$ and $u' = (i', j', \Psi_{\theta'})$. \item Recover the trajectory from $s$ to $s'$ based on the found path using Algorithm \ref{algorithm_reconstruction}. \end{enumerate} \end{theorem}
+\begin{theorem}[Equivalence of Optimal Pathfinding] The search for a least-cost, collision-free trajectory between discrete states $s_a=(i_a, j_a, \theta_a)$ and $s_b=(i_b, j_b, \theta_b)$ is equivalent to performing two steps: \begin{enumerate} \item Find a least-cost path on the mesh graph between the corresponding initial extended cells $u_a = (i_a, j_a, \Psi_{\theta_a})$ and $u_b = (i_b, j_b, \Psi_{\theta_b})$.
+This path must be collision-free, meaning the projection of every vertex on the path is a free grid cell. \item Recover the trajectory from this path using Algorithm~\ref{algorithm_reconstruction}. \end{enumerate} The resulting trajectory will be optimal and collision-free. \end{theorem}

-The proof of Theorem \ref{thm:main} involves a meticulous combination of previous results and is therefore omitted here.
-It can be found in the Appendix.